mokemokechicken/reversi-alpha-zero/readme.md

 For model performance evaluation, sometimes I am competing with iOS app(https://itunes.apple.com/ca/app/id574915961) and the best model.

+It takes about 2~3 hours to evaluate one model in my environment.
+Therefore, if you divide the time taken by 3, you can see the approximate number of evaluation times.

 |best model generation|date|winning percentage to best model|Time Spent(hours)|note|
 |-----|---|-----|-----|-----|
 |1|-|-|-|　|